mw66/liblfdsd/README.md

 ## Design, user must read to use this wrapper library!

-### to use this libary, you have to know how the orginal C library work
+### To use this libary, you have to know how the orginal C library work

 Please read the C-doc before using this D wrapper lib: